KerwannTEP/JuDOKA/README.md

 ```

 A log-log plot of the diffusion coefficients which have just been computed is
 displayed on a window.
-To terminate the programm, close the window and type
+To terminate the program, close the window and type
 the **`Enter`** key on the terminal.

 Once this is done, the figure is recovered as a PNG file of the name `DjjCut.png`